 Big thanks to Tai Chengzhe for those great pictures:

-And the action
+And the action frame by frame:

 As you can hear, the pundits were a bit at loss at what happened out there.
 As Alan McManus stressed Ronnie HAS prepared well for this event.
 Earlier, during the morning session, he could be seen on the practice table with Steve Feeney.
 So what happened there is difficult to understand.

-But, certainly after the MSI he didn’t apply himself the way he has done in the Tour Championship for instance.
-He looked frustrated, unhappy and … well, yes, quite tired as well.
+But, certainly, after the MSI he didn’t apply himself the way he has done in the Tour Championship for instance.
+He looked frustrated, unhappy, and … well, yes, quite tired as well.
 All we can hope for is that tomorrow is a better day.

 If I’m honest, I’m not optimistic.